Corysia/Unity-Oculus-Example/README.md

 The first two files will contain your App's ID, so take that in to consideration if you add your project to Source Control.
 These should not be public!
 I chose to add them to my `.gitignore` file.

-* In your Heirarchy, expand your `OVRPlayerController` out until you can see the `TrackingSpace` underneath the `OVRCamperaRig`.
+* In your Hierarchy, expand your `OVRPlayerController` out until you can see the `TrackingSpace` underneath the `OVRCameraRig`.
 * In your Assets folder, find the `LocalAvatar` prefab.
 * Drag and drop `LocalAvatar` on top of the `TrackingSpace`.
 Do not place it underneath it.
 If you get a pop-up about modifying the prefab, you've done it wrong.  `TrackingSpace` should expand and you should see a `+LocalAvatar` at the bottom of its list.
 * Find the `Ovr Avatar (Script)` component within `+LocalAvatar`